On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: Introduction

 \begin{theorem} Suppose that $\M$ is RDD, we can sample from the distribution $|\t|/\|\t\|_1$ in $O(1)$ time, and $\|\t\|_1$ is known.
 Then there exists a randomized algorithm that computes an estimate $\hat{x}$ such that $\Pr\left\{\left|\hat{x}-\t^{\top}\x^{\ast}\right| \le \eps \left\|\D_{\M}^{-1}\b\right\|_{\infty}\right\} \ge \frac{3}{4}$ in time $O\left(\frow(\M) \|\t\|_1^2 L^3 \eps^{-2}\right) = \tO\left(\frow(\M) \|\t\|_1^2 \gamma^{-3} \eps^{-2}\right)$. \end{theorem}

-This theorem subsumes the main algorithmic result of \cite{andoni2019solving} for SDD systems and extends it to the RDD case while achieving a $(\log L)$-factor improvement.
+This theorem subsumes the main algorithmic result of \cite{andoni2019solving} for SDD systems and extends it to the RDD case while achieving a mild $(\log L)$-factor improvement.
 Their original result is recovered as a special case when $\M$ is SDD and $\t$ is a canonical unit vector.
-On the other hand, the lower bound in \cite{andoni2019solving} implies that a quadratic dependence on $1/\gamma$ in our upper bound is necessary.
+On the other hand, the lower bound in \cite{andoni2019solving} implies that a quadratic dependence on $1/\gamma$ in the compelxity bound is necessary.
+Our algorithm is similar to theirs, but we achieve the improved complexity by adopting a different random-walk sampling scheme.

-We also show that for RDDZ $\M$ along with nonnegative vectors $\b$ and $\t$, if we allow the relaxed error bound $\eps \|\x^{\ast}\|_{\infty}$, the complexity can be improved to depend quadratically on $L$.
+We also show that for RDDZ $\M$ along with nonnegative vectors $\b$ and $\t$, if we allow the relaxed error bound $\eps \|\x^{\ast}\|_{\infty}$, the complexity can be improved to depend quadratically on $L$ via a variance analysis of the random-walk sampling process.
 We adopt this error measure since it provides a natural accuracy guarantee and has been previously studied in \cite{andoni2019solving}.
 Lemma~\ref{lem:bound_comparison} will establish that $\left\|\D_{\M}^{-1}\b\right\|_{\infty} \le 2\|\x^{\ast}\|_{\infty}$ for RDD systems.

 \begin{theorem} Suppose that $\M$ is RDDZ, $\b,\t \ge \vzero$, we can sample from the distribution $\t/\|\t\|_1$ in $O(1)$ time, and $\|\t\|_1$ is known.
 Then there exists a randomized algorithm that computes a $\hat{x}$ such that $\Pr\left\{\left|\hat{x}-\t^{\top}\x^{\ast}\right| \le \eps \left\|\x^{\ast}\right\|_{\infty}\right\} \ge \frac{3}{4}$ in time $O\left(\frow(\M) \|\t\|_1^2 L^2 \eps^{-2}\right) = \tO\left(\frow(\M) \|\t\|_1^2 \gamma^{-2} \eps^{-2}\right)$. \end{theorem}